Priming bias versus post-treatment bias in experimental designs: Introduction

-On the other hand, the practice of measuring covariates after treatment, what we call a {\it post-test design}, has come under scrutiny due to the possibility for \emph{post-treatment bias} \citep{Rosenbaum84, AchBlaSen16, MonNyhTor18}.
-In particular, if covariates are affected by the treatment, then conditioning on those covariates---as is typical when assessing effect heterogeneity---can bias the estimation of conditional average treatment effect and thus any interactions that compare such effects \citep[though, see][for a case with little evidence of post-treatment bias]{AlbJes22}.
-Thus, researchers face a dilemma about when to measure covariates when designing an experiment.
+On the other hand, the practice of measuring moderators after treatment, what we call a {\it post-test design}, has come under scrutiny due to the possibility for \emph{post-treatment bias} \citep{Rosenbaum84, AchBlaSen16, MonNyhTor18}.
+In particular, if covariates are affected by the treatment, then conditioning on those covariates---as required when assessing effect heterogeneity---can bias the estimation of conditional average treatment effect and any interactions that compare such effects.
+In our empirical application, the key moderating variable of land insecurity is a subjective, perceived measure and thus potentially affected by the framing of a political appeal around land rights.
+Though treatment is unlikely to affect measurements of many moderators like basic demographics, researchers investigating manipulable moderators face a dilemma about when to measure these covariates when designing an experiment.

-In this paper, we formally analyze the trade-off between priming and post-treatment biases and propose solutions to some of the difficulties.
-First, we derive nonparametric bounds to show that neither the pre-test nor post-test design provides much information about conditional average treatment effects without additional assumptions \citep[see, e.g.,][for a similar analysis of measurement error]{imai:yama:10}.
-Next, we show how two potentially plausible assumptions can narrow the bounds in the post-test design.
-The first is the \emph{monotonicity of the post-test effect}, which assumes that measuring the covariates after treatment can move those covariates only in one direction.
-The second assumption is \emph{stable moderator under control}, whereby the covariate under the control condition cannot be affected by the timing of treatment.
-Neither of these assumptions can point identify the interaction between the treatment and a moderator, but they can significantly narrow the bounds and sometimes be informative about the sign of such an interaction.
+In this paper, we apply the nonparametric identification and bounding approach of \cite{mans:95} and \cite{balk:pear:97} to formally analyze the trade-off between priming and post-treatment biases under different experimental designs, and propose principled ways to analyze data \citep[see ][for a similar analysis of measurement error]{imai:yama:10}.

+We begin by deriving nonparametric bounds to show that neither the pre-test nor post-test design provides much information about conditional average treatment effects or interactions without additional assumptions.
+Next, we show how three potentially plausible assumptions can narrow the bounds.
+The first is \emph{priming monotoncity}, which assumes that whether the moderator is measure pre- or post-treatment only affects the outcome in one direction.
+The second is \emph{moderator monotonicity}, which assumes that measuring the covariates after treatment can move the value of that moderator only in one direction.
+The third assumption is \emph{stable moderator under control}, whereby the covariate under the control condition cannot be affected by the timing of treatment.
+None of these assumptions can point identify the interaction between the treatment and a moderator, but they can substantially narrow the bounds and sometimes be informative about the sign of such an interaction.